Mary Angeline Teresa McCrory: Death

 McCrory died on January 21, 1984, her 91st birthday, at the St. Teresa Motherhouse at Avila-On Hudson in Germantown, New York, and interred in the congregation's cemetery.

-Veneration
+Beatification process

-In 1989, her Cause for Beatification and Canonization was introduced in the Diocese of Albany, with the approval of the Congregation for the Causes of Saints, and the case has now been referred to Rome.
+In 1989, her cause for Beatification and Canonization was introduced in the Diocese of Albany, with the approval of the Congregation for the Causes of Saints, and the case has been referred to Rome.
 The Diocesan Phase of the Cause was opened on 15 August 1992, and concluded on April 13, 2007.

 On 28 June 2012, Pope Benedict XVI issued a decree formally acknowledging that McCrory had led a life of "heroic virtue".

 In 2009, the Diocese of Metuchen investigated a reported miracle through the intercession of Mother McCrory.
 The alleged miracle involved a family in the Diocese of Metuchen who prayed to McCrory to intercede with God after their unborn child was diagnosed with a genetic abnormality.
 After the child was born, the defect was not present to the degree expected.